Jobs in Demand for International Grads in Canada

 Let’s be honest; life is better with a high salary.
 When planning for the future, it’s important to look for jobs that pay well.
 In Canada, some fields pay much more than others.
 If you’re looking for the most money, you’ll want to look at the medical field first.
 According to Workopolis (2019), Specialist Physicians, Dentists, and Family Doctors can all easily make hundreds of thousands per year.
 The legal professionals also do very well with Lawyers and Judges also making six-figure salaries.
 Businesswise, you can earn top dollars being a risk management specialist, or a senior manager in construction.
 Managers in public utilities, and in transportation also can earn quite a bit.
 These salaries might be as much as $150,000 if you are at the top of your game.
 Aside from that, Engineers, Pilots, and Oil & Gas Experts are also known to earn significantly more than the average Canadian.

-Dozens of websites claim to be “The Best” for job hunters in Canada.
+There are dozens of websites that claim to be “The Best” for job hunters in Canada.
 However, you should do your homework before you start your search.
-Many professional fields have their specific search engines or job posting boards.
+Many professional fields have their own specific search engines or job posting boards.
 Be sure you look into this.
 Other organizations will post their jobs on social media for professionals, like Linkedin.
 The most common websites with large employment databases are Indeed, Monster, Careerbuilder, and Glassdoor.
 Newer to the group, and getting good reviews, is Google for Jobs.

 So there you have it.
 With the right aim and the right resume, there are some amazing employment opportunities in Canada.
 Best of luck with the job search!